11-year-old Cleidy from Guatemala was born missing both hands. Despite her disability, she won't let anything stop her from writing!

 “I love my friends!”
 Cleidy says with shining eyes.
 “They are very helpful to me if I need anything.
 If I need a pencil, someone will give it to me.
 Or if I need extra help at home, someone helps me.”

 Because of the obstacles she has overcome living with limb difference, Cleidy exudes confidence.
 And because of her, many people in her community have a new mindset about children with disabilities.
-No longer are these children seen as an embarrassment and liability, without any future.
-People are learning to value and encourage them to achieve their potential.
+No longer are these children seen as an embarrassment or liability.
+People are learning to value and encourage them to achieve their full potential.

 “I love how the centre and my tutor, Jamin, believe in me and support my future,” says Cleidy.
 “I used to be sad about my past, but thanks to the love of my centre friends, my grandmother and God, I am happy.”